oracle/odpi/doc/src/public_functions/dpiContext.rst

     If a failure occurs, the errorInfo structure is filled in with error information.

-    **majorVersion** -- the major version of the ODPI-C library that is being used by the application.
+    **majorVersion** [IN] -- the major version of the ODPI-C library that is being used by the application.
 This must match the major version of the ODPI-C library that is being linked to the application.

-    **minorVersion** -- the minor version of the ODPI-C library that is being used by the application.
+    **minorVersion** [IN] -- the minor version of the ODPI-C library that is being used by the application.
 This must be less than or equal to the minor version of the ODPI-C library that is being linked to the application.

-    **context** -- a pointer to a context handle which will be populated upon successful completion of this function.
+    **context** [OUT] -- a pointer to a context handle which will be populated upon successful completion of this function.

-    **errorInfo** -- a pointer to a :ref:`dpiErrorInfo<dpiErrorInfo>` structure which will be populated with error information if an error takes place during the execution of this function.
+    **errorInfo** [OUT] -- a pointer to a :ref:`dpiErrorInfo<dpiErrorInfo>` structure which will be populated with error information if an error takes place during the execution of this function.
 If no error takes place, the structure is not modified in any way.